CREATE YOUR OWN

 4. Come to MoMA and listen to your audio program using your MP3 player.
 Bring a friend and have them listen too!

-5. If you would like to share your audio guide with MoMA, e-mail us at email@example.com.
+5. If you would like to share your audio guide with MoMA, email us at firstname.lastname@example.org.
 MoMA will review submissions but reserves the right not to post them.

 6. Recent podcast submissions: 291 is inspired by Dada.
 To create 291, Jason Sneed selected quotes and excerpts from Dadaist writings.
 The quotes were then drawn out of a hat and matched with different sounds described in the texts, using a combination of Dada strategies that depart from rationality and are assisted by the laws of chance, intuition, and assemblage.
 This random arrangement will hopefully result in new meanings and non-meanings, providing an entirely new interpretive method—or nothing at all.
 291 features quotes from a variety of people affiliated with Dada, including Kurt Schwitters, Marcel Duchamp, Jean Arp, Hans Richter, Margery Rex, Francis Picabia, and Hugo Ball.